 Jesus—Emmanuel—is all-seeing, all-knowing, all-power-full, “outside of, larger, and beyond” all, yet “within” all, including YOU and me.
 Jesus existed before time began and is ever outside of time, yet began to exist as a human in a moment of time, living now inside time, inside YOU and me.
 Emmanuel is immortal, yet He chose to become fully a mortal human able to die as a human: dead, yet God raised Him from death so He can now live in and with YOU and me and among all humanity.
 He now lives and reigns for all the ages of time and in Eternity, Self-reduced to share his very own Self-existent LIFE with YOU and me in his “unbodied form” of Holy Spirit.

 Emmanuel is within all things, but not confined within them, outside all things yet wholly within All.
 He is above all things, sustaining them by his almighty power, yet wholly “beneath,” the firm Foundation of All.
 Wholly outside, yet fully within—filling all things, including YOU and me, and among us all—in a unique and special way within his Church, his Body, everywhere and everywhen.
-In and through Emmanuel, we—YOU and I—are “bi-locational: we are here in time and space, yet simultaneously seated with Jesus on his throne beside our Father’s throne in Heavenly Realms.
+In and through Emmanuel, we—YOU and I—are “bi-locational: we are here on planet earth in time and space, yet simultaneously seated with Jesus on his throne beside our Father’s throne in Heavenly Realms.

 Our Emmanuel is the One who is All at the precise center of all dimensions of time, space, and Eternal Realms, but there is no circumference—all is unbounded, limitless, measureless.
 Within all multi-dimensions, Emmanuel is completely and simultaneously present in all things—in YOU, in me.
 He is allwhere and allwhen—past, present, and future.
 The cross upon which Emmanuel died and the ever-empty tomb from which He triumphantly arose from death stand solidly anchored in Eternal Realms, infinitely towering over and penetrating all dimensions of time, space, and Eternity.
 He is our Risen, never-dying Savior.